ITCMD/CMDS/README.md

 # HELP FILE:
+Remember to **call** CMDS.bat if you are using it from a batch file or it will end the batch file calling it!
 ```CMDS Command Prompt Window Lister by IT Command

 CMDS [/S] [/P] [/L] [/W] [/V] [/Ver] [/G Num] [/K Num] [/TK String] [/TS String]